-If you’re wondering why we’ve included television in this double feature, I’ll just say: we’ve done it in the past, and there is power and importance in serialized narrative, in our society — this is the Golden Age of Television and TV shows are cultural phenomena.
+If you’re wondering why we’ve included television in this double feature, I’ll just say: we’ve done it in the past, and that there is power and importance in serialized narrative in our society — this is the Golden Age of Television, and TV shows are a recognized and legitimate cultural phenomena.

 And sometimes it’s useful to go back and appreciate those shows that did so much work in the late 1990’s contributing to the growth of television’s relevance, like Xena: Warrior Princess.
 These shows remind us of how far we’ve come and, perhaps more importantly in these trying times, of how far we have yet to go.

 Plus, I mean, it’s a great way to keep the everything within the temporal parameters of brunch; also it’s just good TV.
 (However, if you should want a more traditional Double Feature, I might recommend this).

 It is best to begin with Legally Blonde.
 We’ve all seen this movie, so you can throw it on in the background while the waffle iron heats up (NOTE: for those of you who have not seen this movie, prepare your Galentine’s brunch item — deviled eggs, a nice fruit salad, maybe — ahead of time and sit right down for this, the most important movie of the new millennium).

 Legally Blonde is a masterpiece.
 It’s about harnessing your spite to achieve your dreams.
 Basically, beautiful and perfect Elle Woods (Reese Witherspoon) gets dumped in public by her shitty boyfriend because she’s too kind and fun, and because he’s going to law school (no fun allowed).